 The town of Kawakawa in the Bay of Islands is set to be transformed through the creation of a new arts, culture and environment Centre that celebrates the town’s connection with Austrian artist Friedensreich Hundertwasser and will be a ‘hub’ to the rich culture in the area.

-The project’s instigator is the Kawakawa Hundertwasser Park Charitable Trust.
+The project’s instigator is the Kawakawa Hundertwasser Memorial Park Charitable Trust.
 The Trust is working in partnership/co-governance with Ngati Hine to create a truly unique visitor experience for locals and visitors alike, with a ground floor interpretive centre and memorial to Hundertwasser, a first floor gallery and community workshop, and a viewing platform looking out across the park.
-The Centre is to be officially known as Te Hononga, Kawakawa Hundertwasser Park.
+The Centre is to be officially known as Te Hononga, Hundertwasser Memorial Park.

 The project is seen as a significant economic regeneration project for Kawakawa and will enhance the town’s ability to benefit from the already significant flow of visitors attracted to the Hundertwasser Toilets, the Bay of Islands Vintage Railway, the Twin Coast Cycleway and the cruise ship market.

 Image: Indicative site plan of Te Hononga on the Kawakawa Hundertwasser Park (click to enlarge)